-Cilantro and spinach will grow fast and you’ll be able to start harvesting the leaves in just 3-4 weeks time.
+Cilantro and spinach will grow fast and you’ll be able to harvest the leaves in just 3-4 weeks’ time.

-The plant should have reached at least 4-6 inches in height before you start harvesting the leaves.
+The plant should have reached at least 4-6 inches in height before you harvest the leaves.
 The more leaves you harvest, the more foliage the plant will grow.

 The best way to harvest is to pick the leaves that have matured.
 You can pinch them off with your thumb and fingers.